giotto-ai/pipeline-tools/CODE_AUTHORS.rst

-The following is the list of code authors of the ``pipeline-tools`` python package.
+The following is the list of code authors of the ``pipeline-tool`` python package.

 Where component authors are known, add them here.

 - Bruno Da Rocha Carvalho, bruno.darochacarvalho@heig-vd.ch
+- Gabriel Catel Torres Arzur, arzur.cateltorres@heig-vd.ch